denten-books/plain-text/1-metaphor.md

 "folder" icons because we know how folders behave in real life.
 Direct mimetic manipulation does not however tell us anything new about the capabilities of virtual folders.
 Immersion precludes critical reflection beyond the pre-defined confines of the modeled world.
-The user has access to no more than the simulated experience allows and can provide.
+The user has access only to what the simulated experience allows and can provide.

-More problematically, the ideas behind mimetic immersion contain a kind of a logical fallacy.
-The literature on direct manipulation often refers to the example of driving a car to illustrate the type of an interface by which inputs and outputs are directly correlated.
-Thus instead of giving complicated commands to the vehicle, the drivers turns the wheel to the right, and the car immediately follows.
+Problematically, ideas behind mimetic immersion contain a kind of a logical fallacy.
+The literature on direct manipulation often refers to the example of driving a car to illustrate the type of an interface by which inputs and outputs correlate directly.
+Thus instead of giving complicated commands to a vehicle, a driver turns the wheel to the right, and the car immediately follows.
 A direct causal link exists between the steering wheel and the car's axle.
 Similarly, when operating a computer game like *Space Invaders* via a joystick, the player experiences an immediate correspondence between the movement of the controlling mechanism and the movement of the player-controlled space ship on the screen.

-Writers attempting to delete sensitive information by dragging and dropping an icon of a document to the icon of a trash stand in a relationship to the object of their interest unlike drivers or video game players.
+Writers attempting to delete sensitive information by dragging and dropping an icon of a document to the icon of a trash bin in a relationship to the object of their interest unlike drivers or video game players.
 The car is the "direct object of interest" for a driver, just like the virtual space ship is for a gamer.
 But in our example, authors are not interested in the virtual representation of the document slated for erasure.
 The object of their interest is not mimetic.
 They would like to erase the document itself, located somewhere within the machine.
-In cases like these, the inhabitants of the virtual world have an interest in objects outside of it.
-The paradigm of direct manipulation instead veils the object from view, suspending the rules of material interaction in favor of the virtual.
+In cases like these, inhabitants of the virtual world have an interest in objects outside of it.
+The paradigm of direct manipulation instead veils the object from view, suspending the rules of physical interaction in favor of the virtual.
 Far from being direct, the iconic representation of the document---the image of a file---usurps the physical object---the file itself.
 Where in the conversational paradigm the nature of the mediation was at hand, open to circumspection, in the direct manipulation paradigm the simulacrum occludes the very nature of the simulation.

 ### 1.5 Speculative Formalism

-To what extend do users need to see and understand the particulates of the machine giving rise to metaphor?
+To what extend do we need to see and understand the mechanisms of the machine giving rise to the metaphor?
 In his 1949 paper on "The Genesis and Speed of Telegraph Codes," Frank Halstead noted that "the practical upper limits of [telegraph transmission] speed will also be limited by the ability of some human beings to operate a keyboard, until such time as electrical connection be made direct with the receiver's central nervous system"